2016 Mornington Peninsula Philanthropic Summit

 The scene was set with the Regional Statistical Profile report from Peter Brain and Ian Manning of the National Institute for Economic and Industry Research.
 Real life stories from our community partners gave life to these statistics before attendees broke into world café tables to thrash out the issues and potential solutions.

-The key outcome from the day was the desire to work collaboratively both as community organisations and as funding organisations in response to the complex social problems on the Mornington Peninsula.
+There was a clear desire at the end of the day to work collaboratively both as community organisations and as funding organisations in response to the complex social problems on the Mornington Peninsula.
 Key issues centred around housing, transport, education and employment.
 It was acknowledged that these long term issues need long term collaborative commitments.